aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/prover-guide.md

 }
 ```

-The prover has generated a counter example which leads to an overflow when adding 1 the value of 255 for an `u8`.
-This
-happens if the function specification states something abort behavior, but the condition under which the function
-is aborting is not covered by the specification.
-And in fact, with `aborts_if !exists<Counter>(a)` we only cover the
-abort if the resource does not exists, but not the overflow.
+The Move Prover has generated an example counter that leads to an overflow when adding 1 to the value of 255 for an `u8`.
+This overflow occurs if the function specification calls for abort behavior, but the condition under which the function is aborting is not covered by the specification.
+And in fact, with `aborts_if !exists<Counter>(a)` we only cover the abort if the resource does not exist, but not the overflow.

 Let's fix the above and add the following condition: